Treat yourself to a Sunday afternoon on the town with this pub crawl around seven of Leeds’ best bars.

 Ah, Sundays – the day of rest.
 That doesn’t mean staying in the house and doing absolutely nothing though.
 You can spend an equally relaxing day cosying up in some of Leeds’ best bars and pubs, treating yourself to a Sunday roast without the cooking, playing board games and maybe even entering a pub quiz – it’s what Sundays were made for.

 Where better to begin than at one of the oldest pubs in Leeds city centre?
-Whitelock’s is a local favourite and it’s easy to see why – it’s a throwback of a past generation.
+Whitelock’s is a local favourite and it’s easy to see why – it’s a throwback to a past generation.
 Its traditional charm isn’t the only reason to start here though, they’re also home to one of the best roasts in the city.
-Pick from beef, pork, chicken or a roasted nut & herb loaf, served with all the trimmings, washed down with a pint of brilliant local ale.
+Pick from beef, pork, chicken, lamb or a roasted nut & herb loaf served with all the trimmings, washed down with a pint of brilliant local ale.
 Sunday just got off to a winner.

 Whitelock’s, Turk’s Head Yard, Briggate, Leeds, West Yorkshire, LS1 6HB.